bparanj/crystal/computer/electronics/design/powering-breadboard.md

 6. Inconsistent power: Laptop power supplies are designed to meet the varying power needs of the laptop, which could lead to inconsistent power delivery to your experiments.

-Instead, I recommend using dedicated power supplies designed for electronics experimentation:
+I recommend using dedicated power supplies designed for electronics experimentation:

 1. Bench power supply: Provides adjustable, stable voltage and current with built-in safety features.